Ben Agajanian: Pro football career

-Agajanian played professionally in the National Football League from 1945 through 1959, then in the newly formed American Football League for the Los Angeles/San Diego Chargers in 1960, 1961, and 1964.
+Agajanian played professionally in the National Football League from 1945 through 1959, then in the newly formed American Football League for the Los Angeles/San Diego Chargers in 1960 and 1964.
 He also played for the Dallas Texans in 1961 and the Oakland Raiders in 1962.
 He is one of two players (the other was Hardy Brown) who played in the All-America Football Conference, the American Football League, and the National Football League.

 He was pro football's third kicking specialist (after Jack Manders and Mose Kelsch), booting field goals for 10 different professional teams in the 1940s, 1950s and 1960s, including two NFL champions: the New York Giants in 1956 and the Green Bay Packers in 1961.
-In the 1956 title game, he went 5-for-6 on extra points and 2-for-3 on field goals whole in the 1960 title game he was perfect on extra points (one) and field goals (three).
+In the 1956 title game, he went 5-for-6 on extra points and 2-for-3 on field goals, while in the 1960 title game he was perfect on extra points (one) and field goals (three).

+During Agajanian's time with the Packers, he was mistakenly assigned the number 3; the number had been retired for Tony Canadeo nine years earlier.
+Agajanian remains the last Packer to wear number 3.

 He led the league in field goal attempts in 1947 (24) and 1954 (25) and also led in made field goals (15) in the former.

 Later life

 After retiring from the field at age 45, he was the Dallas Cowboys kicking coach for 20 years.
 He also coached Chicago Bears kicker Mac Percival for the 1968 season.

 Agajanian died in Cathedral City, California, on February 8, 2018, at age 98.
-His older brother was the late Motorsports promoter J. C. Agajanian.
+His older brother was auto racing promoter J. C. Agajanian.